 Day Trips and Tours in Busan

-- Busan is compact but with lots of highlights so consider a full-day Busan city tours to get acquainted
+- A compact city but with lots of highlights, consider a full-day Busan city tour to see it all.

-- Day trip to Oedo Island for the lush nature and longest cable car ride in Korea
+- Day trip to Oedo Island for the lush nature and the longest cable car ride in Korea.

 Yeosu

-I had an incredible few days in the small harbour town of Yeosu staying with a friend who was teaching there, taking random bus trips to start short treks in nature to reach the scenic viewpoint of the Geomosan Hyangilam temple I would have otherwise found hard to come by.
+I had an incredible few days in the small harbour town of Yeosu, staying with a friend who was teaching there and taking random bus trips to start short treks in nature – like reaching the scenic viewpoint of the Geomosan Hyangilam temple I would have otherwise found hard to come by.

 Jeju Island

-Jeju Island was hands down my favourite destination in Korea – a stunning domestic holiday spot scattered with stunning beaches and a whole host of UNESCO sites including lava caves, a mountain and incredible viewing points.
+Jeju Island was hands down my favourite destination in Korea – a stunning domestic holiday spot with stunning beaches and a host of UNESCO sites, including lava caves, a mountain and incredible viewing points.

 READ MORE: All the World Wonder of Nature Things to Do on Jeju Island, South Korea